 One more thing...

-Reboot and press F2 before Windows starts to load to open BIOS setup.
+Reboot and press F2 before Windows starts to load to open BIOS setup <ADMIN NOTE: Broken link has been removed from this post by Dell>.
 Look for the CPU Speed Option.
 It should be set to Normal (or something similar) , not to Compatible (or something similar).
 Make the change, if necessary, save it and exit setup.

 Your system has the ability to slow the CPU speed down to run older software and hardware.
 If you accidently pressed Ctrl-Alt-\ on the keyboard, you may have toggled the CPU to its slow speed.
 The change takes effect without rebooting and stays that way until you toggle the hotkeys again or reset CPU speed in BIOS setup.